Shubham2194/cronjob-k8s/README.md

-Lets say you have some scripts that need to be run at 9AM IST in your K8S environment.
+Assume you need to run a Job periodically on a given schedule,that need to be run at 9AM IST in your K8S environment, we can achieve it using CronJobs.

-what is Cron ?
+what is a Cronjob ?

-CronJob is meant for performing regular scheduled actions such as backups, report generation, and so on.
-One CronJob object is like one line of a crontab (cron table) file on a Unix system.
-It runs a Job periodically on a given schedule, written in Cron format
+A CronJob in Kubernetes is a resource that schedules recurring tasks on a time-based schedule.
+This is similar to cron tasks in UNIX and are a vital tool for system maintenance and automation.

 Step 1:
 Lets create a cluster to do POC ,